Phoenix4582/WebAssignment/README.md

 -SERVER: A-;

-Server-wise, although implemented cookies for backing up the preferences of the user, the server still fails for fetching data from user(see [problems](#Problems) for specific description).
+Server-wise, although implemented cookies for backing up the preferences of the user, the server still fails for fetching data from users' local storage(see [problems](#Problems) for specific description).
 And the simple structure and bootstrap-less implementation requires less work for content negotiation and works on URL validation.

 -DATABASE: B+;